AvinashS97/reactJs/src/source.md

 On the very first time react renders Parent Component, Child Component, AnotherChild Component and Sibling Components.
 After that, if there is changes in Parent Component, React will re-render ParentComponent and its Children.
 Sibling Component is not affected by the state change in Parent Component.
 Therefore, it will not be re-rendered.

+# V28- Why the state value does not reset to its initial value on re-render?

+First Render: const[count, setCount] = useState(0);
+count is initialized to 0.
+Button Click: increment function is called. setCount(count + 1) updates count to 1.
+Re-render: React re-renders the component.(When user cick button for the 2nd time) const[count, setCount] = useState(0); sees that count is now 1 and it uses 1 as the current state.